Sofiaps4/dorid-exons/assemble and extracting genes/README.md

 The retrieved sequences were used as input files for further [phylogenetic analyses](https://github.com/Sofiaps4/dorid-exons/tree/main/phylogeny) as well as calculate bait-to-target DNA distances for [efficiency_analyses](https://github.com/Sofiaps4/dorid-exons/tree/main/efficiency_analyses)

-#####NOTES NOT FINISHED
-TO FILTER FOR POSSIBLE CONTAMINATIONS, PARALOGS AND GENERAL OUTLIERS DURING ASSEMBLY AND RETRIEVE STEPS, WE RUN PHYLTER SOFTWARE (xxWEBxx).
-PHYLTER USE a collection of gene trees TO LOOK FOR OUTLIERS, SPECIFIC GENE IN AN SPECIFIC TAXON.
-THE IMPUT IS THE TREE SO WE FIRST RUN IQTREE FOR GENE TREES, aligned in mafft after retrieve
+### FILTERING OUTLIERS

+To filter possible contaminations, paralogs and general outlier genes obtained during the assembly and retrieve steps, we run [phylTER](https://github.com/damiendevienne/phylter) tool in R. phylTER use a collection of gene trees to look for outliers, selecting specific gene in a specific taxon.
+It use a collection of gene trees as an input data.
+Therefore, we first run IQtree for gene trees.
+Retrieved sequences were aligned using MAFFT v7 (Katoh & Standley, 2013).

+## MAFFT

+ #!/bin/bash

  for gene in MAFFT/*.fasta.gz; do
      base=$(basename "$gene" .FNA.gz)

      gunzip -c "$gene" > tmp_fna/$base.FNA

      iqtree2 \
        -s tmp_fna/$base.FNA \
        -m MFP \
        -nt AUTO \
        -pre gene-trees/$base/$base
  done